Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Running the pipeline

-To run the pipeline, open the Synapse Studio for the Synapse workspace that you have created.
-Make sure you have followed the steps in the `Deployment Procedures` to deploy and configure the solution.
+To run the pipeline, open the Synapse Studio for the Synapse workspace that you have created and follow the below listed steps.

 - Open the `E2E Custom Vision Model Flow` and click on debug button